Related Topics

 Step 7.
 Please check the firmware version is the latest one.

-Following pictures take RT-AC68U as an example.
+(1) Please find the RESET button, following pictures take RT-AC68U as an example.

 (Different models might have slight differences, please confirm the related information in the user manual if you have any concern.)